p-jbarbosa/svg-component/to-create-new-plugins.md

 # To new Components

 This plugin is a CDE component that allows svg file manipulation, through is own data source.
-We used maven to create a structure that allows a clean and easy way to created the elements needed to publish it.
+We've used maven to create a structure that allows a clean and easy way to created the elements needed to release it.

-The project's file structure and his maven configuration elements were created to be used as a source to another CDE components, that could be created in the future.
+The project's file structure and his maven configuration elements were created to be used as a source to another CDE components.

 The operations needed to create a new component using this structure are:

 1. Install maven;
 1. Clone this project;
 1. Copy folder structure to another location;
-1. On this new location, change the elements necessary to implement your new component;
+1. On this new location, change the elements necessary to implement the new component;
-1. Configure/Adjust the maven elements necessary to reflect your structure;
+1. Configure/Adjust the maven elements necessary to reflect the new structure;
 1. Build the new project using maven;
 1. Release it with github or any other tool.